- About Us

 Welcome to Barnes Funeral Home and Cremations, a family owned and operated service for families in their time of need.
 Our compassionate care and guidance can help ease the burden of making proper arrangements during a difficult time.
 Call us to receive assistance or make plans in advance that honor your own final wishes.

 Mrs. Barnes is a native of Johnston County, where she received her early education in the Johnston County School System.
-She received her higher education at North Carolina Central University, Durham, NC, earning a Bachelor of Arts in elementary education, and a Master of Education at Meredith College Raleigh, NC.
-She also holds a funeral directors license from Fayetteville Technical College, Fayetteville, NC.
+She received her higher education at North Carolina Central University, Durham, NC, earning a Bachelor of Arts degree in Elementary Education, and a Masters of Education at Meredith College Raleigh, NC.
+She also holds a funeral director's license from Fayetteville Technical College, Fayetteville, NC.
 Mrs. Barnes is retired after teaching numerous students in the Clayton, NC area.
 She has been active in church most of her adult life, serving as an usher, church reporter, treasurer and other auxiliaries in Oakey Grove Missionary Baptist Church.
 She now attends Good Samaritan Missionary Baptist Church and is very supportive in whatever is asked of her.
 Mrs. Barnes is a supporter of the FOP, an organization that gives backpacks and school supplies to needy children each year.
 She is licensed in pre-need insurance, is a notary public and is available to assist with other business related matters.